-We consider all of you to have the potential to excel and we are actively involved in our Amesbury cluster schools able child programme.
-In 2018-2019, some of you have attended the Reading Challenge at Amesbury Library, Magical Maths Christmas and the Lego Mind Storm Robotic Challenge.
-We take pride that all of you have the opportunity to be challenged daily through Mastery tasks to extend and develop your learning potential.
+We consider all of you to have the potential to excel!
+We take pride that you have the opportunity to be challenged daily through Mastery tasks to extend and develop your learning potential at school.
+We are actively involved in our Amesbury cluster schools able child programme and also support children to attend the Braeside Education Centre https://www.braeside-education.co.uk/ for gifted and talented activities.
 Below are a selection of your able, gifted and talented experiences:

 Lego Mindstorms Robotics Challenge – Dominik attended the Robotics challenge to build and program an autonomous robot to undertake a series of fun missions! ” On this trip we learnt how to code a lego car.
 It was like lego technic but instead we had to add a computer onto our design.
 We learnt how to code and make the car travel and then we downloaded our finished coding from the laptop onto the car.
 My partner and I came 4th in the competition.
 I would definitely recommend the trip to any of my friends!”

 Mathemagical Christmas – Evelyn attended the Mathemagical Christmas day at Braeside Education Centre to develop her mathematical knowledge with a bit of Christmas sparkle thrown in! ” I enjoyed the problem solving maths day because the teacher was dressed up as an elf!
 We were Santas’s elves and we made our own 3D shapes.
 I also liked it because we got to bring in our own pencil cases and note books.